camden-git/romi-docs/arm.md

 - Robot.java
 - RobotContainer.java
 ```
-To save you some time, these should be the main inputs that you end up needing, along with the boilerplate imports that you already ahve in your file.
+To save some time, these should be the main imports that you end up needing, along with the boilerplate imports that you already have in your file.
 ```java
 import edu.wpi.first.wpilibj.AnalogInput;
 import edu.wpi.first.wpilibj.DigitalInput;